 To feel uplifted: rose essential oil

-Stand over the bowl or container with your face near the steam, but only about 12 inches away.
+Stand over the bowl or container with your face about 12 inches away from the steam.
 Drape a sheet or towel over your head and shoulders to create a steam tent.
 For five to ten minutes (no longer), inhale and exhale slowly as you let the warm, soothing steam hit your face.
 To avoid irritation, keep your eyes closed.
 If you feel uncomfortable at any point, remove the towel and move away from the steam.

-You want your skin to be clean before a steam facial but also after it’s over.
-Once you’re done with your steam facial, sweep a hydrating toner like the Then I Met You Birch Milk Refining Toner all over your skin with a cotton pad.
+Once you’re done with your post-steam facial mask, sweep a hydrating toner like the Then I Met You Birch Milk Refining Toner all over your skin with a cotton pad.
 If you have acne-prone skin, try the Pixi Clarity Tonic with salicylic acid.

 To contrast the warmth felt during the steam facial, follow with an ice cube face mask to cool off.
 Here’s how to give yourself an ice cube facial.

 All skin-care routines call for moisturizing.
-For normal-to-dry skin, try the CeraVe Daily Moisturizing Lotion, or if you have an oily complexion — try the pore-minimizing moisturizer, like La Roche-Posay Effaclar Mat that will help lock in hydration and keep excess shine at bay.
+For normal-to-dry skin, try the Mario Badescu Hyaluronic Dew Cream, or if you have an oily complexion, try a pore-minimizing moisturizer, like the La Roche-Posay Effaclar Mat, that will help lock in hydration and keep excess shine at bay.

-Editors tip: At-home steam facials should be a treat, not a daily occurrence.
-Talk to your dermatologist or skin-care provider about the right frequency to follow.
+Editor’s tip: At-home steam facials should be a treat, not a daily occurrence.
+Talk to your dermatologist or skin-care provider about the right frequency for your skin.